 Space often becomes a premium as children grow and most families will have had their fair share of smaller-bedroom woes.
 It may seem like bedroom furniture options for a smaller space are confined, however, this is far from the truth.

-If you’re looking for bedroom furniture, particularly beds, for your children one of the most practical solutions on the market today are Mid and High Sleeper Beds.
+If you’re looking for bedroom furniture, particularly kids beds, we offer practical solutions that are Mid and High Sleeper Beds.

 As the name suggests, these are beds that have a frame that raises it either ‘mid’ or ‘high’ above the floor.
 The primary difference is the overall height of each bed frame.